(A) Application for course approvals.

 (ii) The time, date, and location of the course.
 If the course will be offered more than once, the time, date, and location for each course shall be provided;

-(iii) The proposed initial date of offering;
+(iii) The proposed initial date of the continuing education course;

-(iv) Any prerequisite for admission or participation;
+(iv) Any prerequisite for admission to or participation in the course;

 (v) The duration of the course;